alimate/alimate.github.io/_posts/2020-3-7-queue-based-locks.md

 In January 1990, *Thomas A. Anderson* [published](https://www.cc.gatech.edu/classes/AY2009/cs4210_fall/papers/anderson-spinlock.pdf) a paper on *The performance of Spin Lock Alternatives for shared-memory multiprocessors.* In the paper, Anderson evaluated efficient algorithms for software spin-waiting given the hardware support for atomic instructions.

-Also, looking at the source code, e.g. [Java](https://github.com/openjdk/jdk/blob/8c647801fce4d6efcb3780570192973d16e4e6dc/src/java.base/share/classes/java/util/concurrent/locks/AbstractQueuedSynchronizer.java) or [Golang](https://github.com/golang/go/blob/05051b56a0184d8dfdb857e8ee10c99bfbf4646b/src/sync/mutex.go) or libraries like *PThreads*, can give us a good idea on how those concepts are actually implemented.
+Also, looking at the source code, e.g. [Java](https://github.com/openjdk/jdk/blob/8c647801fce4d6efcb3780570192973d16e4e6dc/src/java.base/share/classes/java/util/concurrent/locks/AbstractQueuedSynchronizer.java) or [Golang](https://github.com/golang/go/blob/05051b56a0184d8dfdb857e8ee10c99bfbf4646b/src/sync/mutex.go) or libraries like *PThreads*, can give us a good idea of how those concepts are actually implemented.

 As always, the source codes are available at [GitHub](https://github.com/alimate/locks-article)!